III.4: Paged KV cache

 }

-is_full says whether the block can take another token. is_free says whether anyone still references it. reset returns a block to a clean state when it's recycled. ref_count is more than one sequence can hold a block only once the prefix cache shares blocks; for now it's always 0 or 1, but the bookkeeping is here from the start.
+}is_full says whether the block can take another token. is_free says whether anyone still references it. reset returns a block to a clean state when it's recycled. ref_count would exceed 1 only in a design where several sequences hold the same block; nothing in this series does that, so it stays 0 or 1; the bookkeeping is block-sharing scaffolding, here from the start.

 Allocation can fail; an error enum spells out how: